Board Nominations

 2nd Vice President.
 The Second Vice President assists the other officers as needed and is tasked with keeping minutes of Executive Committee meetings.
 The most significant job of the Second Vice President is to secure one or more future conference sites.

-The Vice Program Chair assumes office on the final day of the MSA conference in 2025 and will initially serve as Vice Program Chair for one year after which they become Program Chair.
-The Program Chair serves approximately three years until the last day of the 2028 MSA Conference.
+The Vice Program Chair assumes office October 1, 2026 and will initially serve as Vice Program Chair for one year after which they become Program Chair in 2027.
+In their third year, they will be the outgoing Program Chair and serve in a supportive role.
+The Vice/Program Chair serves approximately three years until the last day of the 2028 MSA Conference (or October 1, 2028).

 Prospective candidates with questions about the duties of any of the positions are encouraged to contact these current officers and/or outgoing Board Members: 2nd Vice President Amanda Golden; Treasurer Matthew Eatough; Program Chair Matthew Levay; Contingent Faculty Rep Kate Schnur.